Frequently Asked Questions about Orphan Black Bear Rehabilitation

-Although black bear cubs normally remain with their mothers for up to 17 months, they are self-sufficient at five months.
-The natural survival rate of yearlings and sub-adults black bear cubs in the wild is approximately 60 per cent.
+Although black bear cubs normally remain with their mothers for up to 17 months, they are self-sufficient at 5 months.
+The natural survival rate of yearlings and sub-adults black bear cubs in the wild is approximately 60%.

 How do black bears become orphaned?

 Black bear cubs may be orphaned when they become separated from their mother for several reasons, including: